 - If you buy a bunch of beet or turnip greens still attached to the root, always remove the greens from the vegetable before storing.
 If the greens remain attached, the leaves will slurp the moisture out of the root vegetable and make them soft.

-- Use these greens within three to five days of cutting from the root.
+- Use these greens within 3 to 5 days of cutting from the root.
 (The vegetables will last in a cool refrigerator drawer for weeks, but these delicate greens will lose moisture and start to wilt within days.)

 - Hearty, thick greens (think: kale, collards, chard, spinach, mustard greens) should be washed before storing because they often hold more dirt and grit, which you don’t want in your refrigerator.
 Swish them in water until the water runs clear.

-- Dry greens thoroughly — either in a salad spinner or by gently patting dry with a towel — and store them in a zip-top plastic bag with a damp paper towel to keep them fresh.
+- Dry greens thoroughly — either in a salad spinner or by gently patting dry with a towel — and store them in a zip-top plastic bag with a barely-damp paper towel to keep them fresh.

-- These greens should be used within five to seven days of washing.
+- These greens should be used within 5 to 7 days of washing.

 - If you wash before storing, dry the leaves thoroughly in a spinner or by gently patting dry with a towel.
 (Too much moisture will cause the leaves to brown and turn slimy faster.)

-- Store lettuce in a zip-top plastic bag (or the plastic container they’re packaged in) to keep it fresh for five to seven days.
+- Store lettuce in a zip-top plastic bag (or the plastic container they’re packaged in) to keep it fresh for 5 to 7 days.